Electric Bike Docking Rentals: Complete Guide to How the System Works in Cities

 Common regulatory areas include:

-• Maximum electric motor power
+• Maximum motor power

 • Maximum assisted speed

-• Helmet recommendations or requirements
+• Helmet requirements or recommendations

 • Urban climate action plans